ulixee/hero/website/docs/Plugins/ClientPlugins.md

 ## Class Properties

 ### ClientPlugin.id *required*
 This must be unique across all your SecretAgent client plugins.
-We recommend setting this to your plugin's npm package name.
+We recommend using your plugin's npm package name.
 #### **Type**: `string`

 ```javascript